krishnakashablalwani/ASTRA/app/backend/EMAIL_SETUP.md

 ## Security Notes

-- App Password is specific to this application and can be revoked anytime
+- SMTP key is specific to Brevo and can be regenerated anytime at https://app.brevo.com/settings/keys/smtp
 - Never commit the `.env` file to version control
+- Add `.env` to `.gitignore`
-- The `.env.example` file shows the required format but doesn't contain real credentials
+- The `.env.example` file shows required format but doesn't contain real credentials
 - Change the default admin password in production
+- Brevo works on Render deployment (SMTP not blocked)

+## Why Brevo Instead of Gmail?

+✅ **Completely Free:** 300 emails/day, no credit card required
+✅ **Works on Render:** Unlike Gmail, Brevo's SMTP relay is not blocked on cloud platforms
+✅ **Easy Setup:** Just sign up and get SMTP key
+✅ **Reliable:** Professional email service designed for transactional emails
+✅ **No 2FA Required:** Simpler authentication than Gmail App Passwords

 ## API Endpoints Modified